tbsp/shock-lobster/README.md

 - "FridgeMusic" by Tomas Danko [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Patterns were reordered to improve overall effect on hardware in game context
 - "Darkstone Remix" (cropped) by Tronimal

+# Change Log

+### 2021-10-01 (ROM version: 1)

+- Save new highscore/pearls when game is over, instead of when returning to the status screen, as it feels natural to power off at game over and you'd lose your progress before
+- Change corners of SELECT tiles from color 2 to color 1 (lighter) to match START tiles
+- Add DAS (delayed auto shift) to left/right cursor movement on status screen
+- Fix a single frame visual glitch at the end of the bootup logo effect